Admissions

 What are your fees?

-For the 21–22 academic year, families may either select one of the ALL IN savings bundles or sign up for individual classes a la carte.
-Tuition for individual classes ranges in price from $0 to $80/month.
 Our low rates allow families to select a wide range of classes covering a rich array of subject matter including music and art, science, math and logic, literature, nature study, geography, handicrafts, humanities, languages, and more!
-And our Inklings & Classics Socratic Discussion, Logic, and Musical Theater classes are tuition-free!
+And our Inklings & Classics Socratic Discussion class is tuition-free!

 For more information, please see our Enrollment page.